codex-team/codex.notes/README.md

 CodeX Notes is a crossplatform text editor, built on [Electron](https://github.com/atom/electron).
 It integrates [Editor.js](https://github.com/codex-team/editor.js) and supports cloud backups of your notes.

+**💌 Please note that this project is currently at prototype stage.
+Cloud storage and sharing works may be unstable.
+Wait for official release to use it for storing important documents.**

 ### Features

 * Write notes in WYSIWYG editor